spliffli/news-trading-analyzer/README.md

       - 10 minutes
       - 15 minutes
     - [X] From the pip data, calculate the mean, median and range of the pip movements
-    - [ ] Calculate a predictability score based on how often the market moves in the expected direction
+    - [X] Calculate a predictability score based on how often the market moves in the expected direction

 ## Part 3: Generating a report with data insights & trigger recommendations

-- [ ] After the news and tick data has been added to the database, new data insights can be inferred/calculated from that such as:
+- [X] After the news and tick data has been added to the database, new data insights can be inferred/calculated from that such as:

   - [X] Pip movement per trigger.
 The triggers vary depending on the units but eg. interest rates might include 0.1% | then the average pip movements of each time there was 0.1% deviation.
 Then 0.2% | then the average pip movements of each time there was 0.2% deviation, etc etc)

     - [X] I ended up generating trigger levels based on 5 quantiles of the news deviations, then manually edit them to more round numbers
-  - [ ] recommended news triggers derived from the above data.
+  - [X] recommended news triggers derived from the above data.
 Not exactly sure what formula this will use, and maybe it will offer several different recommendations depending on how long you intend to keep the trade open, and/or how many pips you want to capture.
-  - [ ] recommended stoploss & takeprofit, estimated slippage can be an input
-- [ ] Once all that data is mined, it would be nice to generate a pdf report
+  - [X] Once all that data is mined, it would be nice to generate a pdf report

 ## Part 4: Generating a schedule pdf

 ### Outline:

-- [ ] For indicators with a c_3 score of 80+, scrape the investing.com economic calendar for the next week to see if any of those indicators are scheduled to be released
+- [X] For indicators with a c_3 score of 80+, scrape the investing.com economic calendar for the next week to see if any of those indicators are scheduled to be released
 - [ ] If an indicator is scheduled to be released, make an entry in the local schedule and include as much useful information as possible such as:
   - [ ] Recommended triggers:
     - The trigger with the highest c_3 score